St. Christopher’s is looking for a new Children, Youth & Families’ Minister!

 We are blessed with a dedicated and enthusiastic group of 11-18s at St. Christopher’s and we aim to encourage them in their personal journeys of the Christian faith, to support them as valued and respected members of the Church family, and to provide space for fun, fellowship, discussion, and food!
 The first Sunday of the month is an All-Age Service, and young people of all ages are encouraged to serve, read, pray, and occasionally assist with the sermon.
-We encourage our young people to discover who God might be calling them to be, and twice a month, young people between the ages of 11-18 meet for Youth Church.
+We encourage our young people to discover who God might be calling them to be and support them as a whole Church family.

-Young people at Secondary School are invited to join one of the ministry team to explore the theme of the day during the second part of the 10am Service on Sundays.
-St. Christopher’s Youth Church meets in the Tower Room, and the young people have the space to discuss questions related to their own faith journey, as well as to explore the theme of the day through Bible study, games, informal discussion and snacks.
+St. Christopher’s Youth Church meets in the Garden Room for breakfast and discussion during 10am Parish Mass.
+The young people have the space to discuss questions related to their own faith journey, as well as to explore the theme of the day through Bible study, games, informal discussion.
 Their programme compliments the theme of the liturgical year and the young people are encouraged to think of their own ideas for activities and topics of discussion.

 Young People & the Church Family